Fire Weather

 Our fire weather stations are equipped with a suite of high quality meteorological sensors for monitoring wind speed, wind direction, precipitation, air temperature, and relative humidity.
-Sensors such as fuel moisture, fuel temperature, soil water content, soil temperature, solar radiation, and many others can also be measured.
+Sensors to measure fuel moisture, fuel temperature, soil water content, soil temperature, and solar radiation can also be added to a fire weather station.
+Campbell Scientific data loggers can interface to many sensors with different output types, and can measure large numbers of sensors.

 Telemetry

-Data can be transmitted over a variety of telecommunication options including satellite, telephone, cell phone, and radio.
+Data can be transmitted over a variety of telecommunication options, including satellite, telephone, cell phone, and radio.
 In the United States, GOES1 satellite telemetered data can be collected via NIFC2 and stored to WIMS3 or collected directly from NESDIS4 using Remsoft's WeatherPro and NESDIS module.
 NFDRS5 indices are calculated using WIMS or WeatherPro.
-Our High Data Rate GOES transmitter, the SAT HDR GOES, features transmission rates of 1200, 300, and 100 bps.
+Our High Data Rate GOES transmitter, the TX320, features transmission rates of 1200, 300, and 100 bps.

 1Geostationary Operational Environmental Satellite